-Older adults are at increased risk for complications of flu, and vaccine efficacy also decreases with age.
+Older adults are at increased risk for complications of flu, and vaccine effectiveness also decreases with age.
 These concerns have led to the evaluation of products specifically for people aged 65 and over.
 Research regarding the relative effectiveness of these products is ongoing.

 Fluzone High-Dose Quadrivalent is a quadrivalent, inactivated influenza vaccine that contains four times as much antigen as standard-dose vaccines.
-A randomized trial conducted over two influenza seasons (2011-12 and 2012-13) among 31,989 people aged ≥65 years found that Fluzone High-Dose was 24% more effective than standard-dose Fluzone
+A randomized trial conducted over two influenza seasons (2011-12 and 2012-13) among 31,989 people aged ≥65 years found that Fluzone High-Dose1 was 24% more effective than standard-dose Fluzone.

-Fluad is an adjuvanted inactivated influenza vaccine that is currently available in trivalent and quadrivalent formulations.
+Fluad is a quadrivalent, adjuvanted, inactivated influenza vaccine.
 An adjuvant is a substance added to a vaccine to increase the immune response.
 The MF59 adjuvant in Fluad is based on squalene, an oil that occurs naturally in many plants and animals.
-In a small observational study among older adults (65 years and older), Fluad was about 63% more effective than unadjuvanted inactivated influenza vaccine1.
+In a small observational study among older adults (65 years and older), Fluad was about 63% more effective than unadjuvanted inactivated influenza vaccine2.

 Flublok Quadrivalent is a recombinant, quadrivalent influenza vaccine that contains a higher dose of the influenza hemagglutinin antigen.
 It is approved for use in people 18 years of age and older.
-In a randomized controlled trial among 8,604 people aged at least 50 years during the 2014-15 season, the probability of influenza-like illness was 30% lower of in those receiving Flublok compared to those receiving a standard dose quadrivalent inactivated vaccine2.
+In a randomized controlled trial among 8,604 people aged at least 50 years during the 2014-15 season, the probability of influenza-like illness was 30% lower of in those receiving Flublok compared to those receiving a standard dose quadrivalent inactivated vaccine3.

-Should older adults, including older adults living with HIV, preferentially receive the high-dose (Fluzone High-Dose), adjuvanted vaccine (Fluad), or recombinant (Flublok) influenza vaccine?
+Should older adults, including older adults with HIV, preferentially receive the high-dose (Fluzone High-Dose), adjuvanted vaccine (Fluad), or recombinant (Flublok) influenza vaccine?

-Older adults living with HIV can receive any of these vaccines.
+Older adults with HIV can receive any of these vaccines.
 The ACIP and the CDC do not recommend these vaccine as preferred for use in older adults over the standard-dose, inactivated influenza vaccine.
 Vaccination should also not be delayed if a specific product is not readily available.